philc/book-notes/philosophy/a guide to the good life - william irvine.md

 * Optimizing for popularity leads to being enslaved by others.
 Popularity is not something we fully control.
   * "Stoics value their freedom, and they are therefore reluctant to do anything that will give others power over them.
-But if we seek social status, we give other people power of us: We have to do things calculated to make them admire us, and we have to refrain from doing things that will trigger their disfavor....
-We will, he says, have enslaved ourselves."
+But if we seek social status, we give other people power of us: we have to do things calculated to make them admire us, and we have to refrain from doing things that will trigger their disfavor."
 * The foolish desire for "immortal fame"
   * It's a strange, impractical ambition.
 We will not enjoy our posthumous fame and praise.
 It's unlikely anyone will praise us, not having met us.
-It's
-  * "Instead of thinking about future fame, Marcus says, we would do well to concern ourselves with our present situation; we should 'make the best of today.'"
+  * Make the best of today, rather than concerning ourselves with our future fame.
-* Sometimes even your friend won't root for you to succeed, because if you do succeed, it will make them uncomfortable.
+* Sometimes even your friend won't root for you to succeed, because if you do succeed, they will be uncomfortable.

 ## Personal values - on luxurious living (chap 15)